SatanAlphabet/dotfiles/README.md

   **Note that the install script only supports Arch-based distros and is currently untested on a minimal setup.**

 - `niri-git` may be required for config [`include`](https://yalter.github.io/niri/Configuration%3A-Include.html) to work.
-- A post-hook command is required in `~/.config/waypaper/config.ini` for dynamic theming to work properly

-		[Settings]
-  		post_command = ~/.scripts/wallswitch.sh $wallpaper

 ---

 ## Software